awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    aws ec2 create-route --route-table-id rtb-abc123ab --destination-ipv6-cidr-block ::/0 --egress-only-internet-gateway-id eigw-015e0e244e24dfe8a
    ```

 1. Associate the route table with the second subnet in your VPC \(you described the subnets in the previous section\)\.
-This subnet will be your private subnet with egress\-only IPv6 Internet access\.
+This subnet will be your private subnet with egress\-only IPv6 internet access\.

    ```
    aws ec2 associate-route-table --subnet-id subnet-a46032fc --route-table-id rtb-abc123ab